kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_4/manual4_4.md

 View the website's source code, there's a clue hidden there.

-The hidden flag directory is guessable, but tools like `gobuster` `dirbuster` etc can be used aswell.
+The hidden flag directory can be found using tools like: `gobuster` `dirbuster` etc.

+It is not easily guessable and the tool might take some time to find the hidden dir.